aqiu384/p5r-walkthrough/src/overworld.md

     * Partner for first game is chosen by you
     * Partner for second game is randomly selected
     * If partner can end the game during round 4 and is given correct encouragement, they will win the game for you and go up by 2 ranks
-        * Ryuji: Choice 1: "Get pumped!"
+        * Ryuji: Choice 1: "You gotta psych yourself up!"
         * Morgana: Choice 3: "I'm counting on you."
-        * Ann: Choice 3: "Same as always."
+        * Ann: Choice 3: "Just play like normal."
-        * Yusuke: Choice 1: "As if you were painting."
+        * Yusuke: Choice 1: "Pretend like you're painting."
         * Makoto: Choice 3: "Take a deep breath."
         * Futaba (No Baton Pass rank): Choice 2: "This is the real thing."
         * Haru: Choice 3: "Just enjoy it."